NaziaRiasat/al-folio/_pages/about.md

 My dissertation develops a comprehensive benchmarking framework for bulk RNA-seq simulation methods, evaluating tools across marginal fidelity, dependence structure, multivariate geometry, and network topology.
-I have shown that marginal fidelity alone is insufficient for trustworthy simulation — dependence preservation is critical for downstream inference including PCA, clustering, and differential expression analysis.
+I have shown that marginal fidelity alone is insufficient for trustworthy simulation, dependence preservation is critical for downstream inference including PCA, clustering, and differential expression analysis.